As an Oregon landlord, understanding the Fair Housing Act is critical when operating an ethical and successful property renting business.

 Respect the Rights

-Respect all renters' civil rights, regardless of race, gender identity, religion, or original nationality.
+Respect all renters' civil rights, regardless of race, gender identity, religion, or original nationality or status as a victim of domestic violence.
 No tenant should be treated differently just for who they are.
 This includes providing the same amenities and services to everyone, such as parking spaces and access to maintenance services.

 Use Non-Discriminatory Language While Advertising